nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples:**
 - `download` — Exports all contacts that exists in displayed list.
-- `download t/Vegan` — Exports only the contacts or orders tagged as "Vegan" within the displayed list.
+- `download t/Vegan` — Exports only the contacts tagged as "Vegan" within the displayed list.
-- `download t/Vegan t/Vegetarian` — Exports contacts or orders tagged as "Vegan" and "Vegetarian" within the displayed list.
+- `download t/Vegan t/Vegetarian` — Exports contacts tagged as "Vegan" and "Vegetarian" within the displayed list.

 <div style="text-align: center;">